rkimera94/data-migration-script/README.md

 # data-migration-script
 Data migration script using Python and jupyter notebook.
-A script to migrate/insert data to a database table from csv file or database table.
+A script to migrate/insert data into a database table from csv file or database table.

 ### CREATE DATABASE eg using. postgres database
 Run the database-script.sql file to create the database objects and insert sample data.